apertium/apertium-weights-learner/README.md

 * apertium with apertium-transfer modified to use transfer weights (may be checked out from https://svn.code.sf.net/p/apertium/svn/branches/weighted-transfer/)
 * language pair of interest with ambiguous rules marked with ids (for an example, see the version of en-es pair from https://svn.code.sf.net/p/apertium/svn/branches/weighted-transfer/)
 * kenlm (https://kheafield.com/code/kenlm/)

-## Get the corpora
-The corpora can be obtained from http://www.statmt.org/wmt12/translation-task.html

 ## Prepare language model
 In order to run the training, you need to make a language model for your target language.